Last Updated: 5/10/21 |May 10th, 2021 (Originally posted in 2011)

 And, when I think that, then I know I’ve found a special place.

 So what are my favorite cities in the world?
 Where are the places I feel that way?
 They are here:

 I can’t say exactly how many times I’ve been to Amsterdam, but it’s in the double digits.
-And, for a brief time at the end of 2006, I lived there as a professional poker player.
-(Seriously).
-The fast-paced life, friendly locals, easy access to the rest of Europe, picturesque canals, and great architecture keep me coming back.
-In some ways, Amsterdam reminds me of my hometown of Boston, which might be why I love it so much.
-Either way, I never step foot in Europe without making plans to go there.
+And, for a brief time at the end of 2006, I lived there as a professional poker player (Seriously.
+It’s one of the more interesting random facts about me!).

 Favorite activity: Boating through the canals with friends.